twof/Downstream/README.md

 # Downstream

 A pre-commit hook to alert users when files they're changing may cause docs to be out of date.
+Downstream is more or less a reverse dependency manager in that it's used to describe what relies on your code rather than what your code relies on.

 ### `pre-commit` Installation